 Because of these dangers, your company should encourage employees to be screened for sleep apnea.

-If you want to learn more about sleep apnea screening, testing, and treatment, please call (402) 493-4175 to talk to sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center in Omaha.
+If you want to learn more about sleep apnea screening, testing, and treatment, please call (402) 493-4175 to talk to a sleep dentist at the Advanced Dental Sleep Treatment Center in Omaha.